Configuring AWS Devices

 Step 2

-Select a VPC and under Actions click Check Connectivity to trigger a real-time connectivity check against the tunnel and identify whether the tunnel is currently active or idle.
-Unless you click the on-demand connectivity check link, a check across all tunnels, available across all onboarded devices, occurs every ten minutes.
+Select a VPC, and then under Actions, click Check Connectivity.
+This triggers a real-time connectivity check against the tunnel and identifies whether the tunnel is currently active or idle.
+If you do not click the on-demand connectivity check link, a check across all tunnels on all onboarded devices occurs every ten minutes.

 Note

-Security Cloud Control prompts a notification if a VPN tunnel’s connection goes down.
-However, there is no notification prompt if the link is back up.
+Security Cloud Control prompts a notification if the connection of a VPN tunnel goes down.
+No notification appears when the link comes back up.

 Search and Filter Site-to-Site VPN Tunnels

-Use the filter sidebar in combination with the search field to focus your search of VPN tunnels presented in the VPN tunnel diagram.
+Use the filter sidebar Filter icon. in combination with the search field to focus your search of VPN tunnels presented in the VPN tunnel diagram.

 Procedure